Multi-agent decision-making dynamics inspired by honeybees: Introduction

+Our framework also provides the means to study and design decision-making dynamics beyond that observed in biological networks.
+To enhance control of network decision-making dynamics, we introduce an adaptive control law for a bifurcation parameter in the model.
+We design the proposed adaptive control law using a time-scale separation and leverage singular perturbation theory to prove that the adaptively controlled dynamics achieve a unanimous decision in the network.
+See related work on control of bifurcations \cite{Abed1986,Chen2000,Krener2004}.

 The major contributions of our work are fourfold.
-First, we introduce a generalizable agent-based, dynamic model for bio-inspired decision-making for a network of distributed agents. \vschg{Second, we characterize and rigorously establish its rich bifurcation behavior for generic strongly connected networks.} Robustness and adaptability of decision-making in the proposed model are discussed in terms of the uncovered bifurcation structure and singularity theory concepts. \vschg{Third, for a class of symmetric networks,} we use model reduction and asymptotic expansion to show \nlchg{further in depth} how the model captures the adaptive and robust features of value-sensitive honeybee decision-making dynamics \nlchg{and how sensitivity to scale and heterogeneity can be explored}. \vschg{Fourth, we design \nlchg{distributed} adaptive \nlchg{feedback control dynamics} for a bifurcation parameter that ensures a unanimous decision in the network.
-We characterize and rigorously establish the rich nonlinear phenomena exhibited by the adaptive dynamics.}
+First, we introduce a generalizable agent-based, dynamic model for bio-inspired decision-making for a network of distributed agents.
+Second, we characterize and rigorously establish its rich bifurcation behavior for generic strongly connected networks.
+Robustness and adaptability of decision-making in the proposed model are discussed in terms of the uncovered bifurcation structure and singularity theory concepts.
+Third, for a class of symmetric networks, we use model reduction and asymptotic expansion to show further in depth how the model captures the adaptive and robust features of value-sensitive honeybee decision-making dynamics and how sensitivity to scale and heterogeneity can be explored.
+Fourth, we design distributed adaptive feedback control dynamics for a bifurcation parameter that ensures a unanimous decision in the network.
+We characterize and rigorously establish the rich nonlinear phenomena exhibited by the adaptive dynamics.

 Section \ref{sec:HoneyBees} describes the motivating example of honeybee decision-making dynamics, highlighting value-sensitive decision-making, adaptability and robustness.
-In Section \ref{sec:PresentModel}, we present the agent-based decision-making model and \vschg{analyze the associated nonlinear phenomena.} Model reduction to a low-dimensional, attracting manifold in a class of symmetric networks is established in Section \ref{sec:ModelRed} and used to prove an analytical approximation to the pitchfork bifurcation point.
+In Section \ref{sec:PresentModel}, we present the agent-based decision-making model and analyze the associated nonlinear phenomena in a generic strongly connected network.
+Model reduction to a low-dimensional, attracting manifold in a class of symmetric networks is established in Section \ref{sec:ModelRed} and used to prove an analytical approximation to the pitchfork bifurcation point.
 These analytic results are used in Section \ref{sec:Results} to show value-sensitivity, performance, and influence of model parameters in the agent-based model.
-In Section \ref{sec:feedback} we present \vschg{the distributed adaptive control law for the bifurcation parameter and analyze the nonlinear phenomena in the resulting adaptive dynamics.} We conclude in Section \ref{sec:final}.
+In Section \ref{sec:feedback} we present the distributed adaptive control law for the bifurcation parameter and analyze the nonlinear phenomena in the resulting controlled adaptive dynamics.
+We conclude in Section \ref{sec:final}.